-But did you know that by paying some or all of your bonus into your pension through something called bonus sacrifice, you’ll pay less tax and National Insurance (NI) on your bonus, and you could also increase the value of your pension in the future through tax-efficient investment growth.
-All that means you get to keep more of your bonus and have the potential to increase the value of your pension savings at the same time.
-Remember that the value of investments can go down as well as up and you could get back less than was paid in.
+But did you know that by paying some or all of your bonus into your pension plan through something called bonus sacrifice, you’ll pay less tax and National Insurance (NI) on it?
+That means you could get to keep more of your bonus, and increase the value of your pension savings.

 The tax benefits of bonus sacrifice – in numbers

-Let’s have a look at the numbers for Kirsty.
-Kirsty is a 35-year-old office manager, earning £40,000 a year.
+Let’s have a look at the numbers for Nicola.
+Nicola is a 35-year-old office manager, earning £40,000 a year.
 She’s due to get a bonus of £8,000 at the end of March.

 If she takes all of her bonus in her pay, she’ll pay 20% tax on all of it, as well as 12% NI payments (be aware that tax rates are different in Scotland).

-But if Kirsty opts to use bonus sacrifice to pay all of her bonus into her pension, she’ll get the full amount of £8,000.
+But if Nicola opts to use bonus sacrifice to pay all of her bonus into her pension plan, she’ll get the full amount of £8,000.

-Her employer may also be willing to pass on some of the NI payments they make, which would mean more than £8,000 going into her pension.
+Her employer may also be willing to pass on some of the employer NI payments which may have already been taken from her bonus, which would mean more than £8,000 going into her pension plan.

 If you pay tax at the higher or additional rate, your tax savings could be even more, although bear in mind that you pay a lower rate of NI on earnings above £50,000 – 2% rather than 12%.

-So, paying your bonus into your pension, on top of your regular monthly payments, could really boost its value.
-And, you don’t pay tax on any of that growth while your pension is still invested – you only pay tax when you come to take money from it.
+So, paying a lump sum into your plan, on top of your regular monthly contributions, could boost its value.
+And, you don’t pay tax on any of that potential growth while your pension plan is still invested – you only pay tax when you come to take money from it.

 Want more information or guidance?

 Not all employers offer bonus sacrifice – so do check.
-And check too that paying into your pension won’t take you over your annual allowance.
-Read our tax guides to keep you right.
+And check too that paying into your pension plan won’t take you over your annual allowance.
+Read our tax guides to see if this could affect you.